Alan Hall has murder conviction quashed after 36 years

 It’s one of New Zealand’s worst miscarriages of justice, and Hall was in court today with family to hear the judgement exonerating him.

-The witness, Ronald Turner, had repeatedly told police he had seen a six foot tall Māori man fleeing the area on the night of the murder.
+A witness told police he saw a powerfully-built six-foot Māori man fleeing the scene.
+But Hall is a five-foot-seven slightly-built pakeha.

-But when it came to the trial in 1986, the ethnicity of the man had been removed, and the jury heard an incomplete picture.
+The description of the man’s ethnicity was removed from the witness statement, and not presented to the court or Hall’s lawyer.

-The Crown has acknowledged “the unacceptable truth” that an “unanswerable cause of miscarriage” occurred.
+The Crown now accepts the prosecution deliberately failed to disclose the full statement.
+It acknowledges “the unacceptable truth” that an “unanswerable cause of miscarriage” occurred.

 Hall’s lawyer Nick Chisnall called the prosecution’s actions “deceitful” and said there was no starker example of a trial gone wrong.